VaibhavSaini24/Smoke-effect/README.md

 # Smoke-effect
-We are usind a normal html and css
+This is the basic text effect of html and css